Brand safety is a sneaky little thing.

-You’re trying to explain how “drop-dead gorgeous” your recent DIY end table turned out or how you can’t wait to get “tripping” on the road again in reference to your upcoming vacation after the long travel ban of 2020.
+You’re trying to explain how “drop-dead gorgeous” your recent DIY end table turned out or how you can’t wait to get “tripping” on the road again, referencing your upcoming vacation.

 You think these are just great descriptors (which they are!) but using the words “dead” or “tripping” might set off warning flags to advertisers that this content possibly references violence or drugs.